SyncfusionExamples/how-to-load-spreadsheet-control-inside-the-stack-panel-/README.md

-# How to load WPF Spreadsheet control inside the stackpanel
+# How to Load WPF Spreadsheet Inside the StackPanel?

 This example demonstrates how to load the [WPF Spreadsheet](https://www.syncfusion.com/wpf-controls/spreadsheet) (SfSpreadsheet) control inside the stack panel.